volef

 filename

-Specify the fully qualified specification file path and name.
+Specify the specification file path.

 +c